Mechanical Engineering Technology - Design and Industrial (Optional Co-op)

 - Advising

-Centennial College's Mechanical Engineering Technology – Design program will offer courses that combine engineering theory and practice, focusing on the design and development of various mechanical devices and equipment.
+Centennial College's Mechanical Engineering Technology - Design and Industrial program will offer courses that combine engineering theory and practice, focusing on the design and development of various mechanical devices and equipment.
 You'll gain a thorough grounding in engineering sciences and skills, including computer-assisted drafting and manufacturing (CAD/CAM/CAE) as used in the industry.

 About one quarter of the time in this advanced diploma engineering program will be spent on project work.
 The projects will simulate workplace assignments while relating classroom theory to the actual design, manufacture and testing of projects.